- My LS

 Taxpayers were originally given until the end of the 2020/21 tax year to pay any accumulated liabilities.

 Under the government’s subsequent Winter Economy Plan, affected businesses are given the option of spreading the repayment of the deferred VAT due by making smaller payments up to the end of March 2022, interest free.
 Businesses will need to opt in.
-The government has stated that HMRC will put in place an opt-in process in early 2021.

 Other measures include: